RHagenson/2019-01-03-UNO/_episodes/05-the-filesystem.md

 where something is no matter where you are right now.

 You can usually use either a full path or a relative path depending on what is most convenient.
-If we are in the home directory, it is more convenient to enter the relative path since it involves less typing.
+If we are in the home/work directory, it is more convenient to enter the relative path since it involves less typing.

-Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate amongst them.
+Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate between them.

 > ## Relative path resolution
 >